 G2420.5.1 (409.5.1) Located within the same room.
 The shutoff valve...{bulk of paragraph unchanged}... in accordance with the appliance manufacturer's instructions.
-A secondary shutoff valve must be installed within 3 feet (914 mm) of the firebox if appliance if the shutoff is located within the firebox.appliance.
+A secondary shutoff valve must be installed within 3 feet (914 mm) of the firebox if appliance shutoff is located in the firebox.

-(Reason: Reflects regional practice and provides an additional measure of safety.)
+(Reason: Reflects regional practice and provides an additional measure of convenience and safety.)